 Advertisement

-Instead people having sex with children can be prosecuted for the lesser offence of having sex with a minor, which carries much lighter penalties than rape - six months to five years in jail as opposed to the 20-year jail term that is the maximum for offences of rape.
+Instead people having sex with children would usually be prosecuted for the lesser offence of having sex with a minor, which carries much lighter penalties than rape - six months to five years in jail as opposed to the 20-year jail term that is the maximum for offences of rape.

 Advertisement